House Democrats quietly plot leadership plans while waiting for Nancy Pelosi's next move – KION546

 “The speaker will make an announcement when she makes an announcement,” Drew Hammil, Pelosi’s spokesperson, told CNN in a statement.
 “Until then, let’s all enjoy watching Kevin McCarthy lose a speakership his party hasn’t even won in the first place.”

-Pelosi told CNN’s Anderson Cooper this week that the violent attack on her husband, Paul Pelosi, has impacted her decision about her future — but she did not tip her hand about what direction she will go.
+Pelosi told CNN’s Anderson Cooper this week that the violent attack on her husband, Paul Pelosi, has impacted her decision about her future — but she did not tip her hand about what direction she will go and even members closest to her do not know.

 The decision, she said, “will be affected about what happened the last week or two.”